Chesapeake & Coastal Service

 In partnership with the University of Maryland’s Maryland Industrial Partnership Program (MIPS), the State funds Research & Development projects focused on developing technologies that reduce nutrient and sediment pollution into the Chesapeake Bay.
 For more information, e-mail Sarah Lane or call 410-260-8788.

-As part of the State’s 2-Year Milestones, DNR is responsible for implementing natural filters (forest buffers, wetlands, etc) on public land.
-Local governments who have land available and are interested in natural filters are encouraged to e-mail Kristen Fleming or call 410-260-8813 to discuss technical assistance and funding opportunities.
+As part of the state’s 2-Year Milestones, the department is responsible for implementing natural filters (forest buffers, wetlands, etc) on public land.
+Local governments who have land available and are interested in natural filters are encouraged to e-mail Dana Reiss or call 410-260-8825 to discuss technical assistance and funding opportunities.

-Assistance to waterfront property owners in resolving shoreline and streambank erosion problems.
+Provides assistance to waterfront property owners in resolving shoreline and streambank erosion problems.
 Provides technical and financial assistance for design and installation of shoreline stabilization and streambank restoration projects.
-Awards provided to property owners and local governments for non-structural projects.
 If interested, contact Bhaskar Subramanian at 410-260-8786 to discuss technical assistance and funding opportunities.

-In partnership with the Chesapeake Bay Trust, the State will offer planning and design grants and technical assistance through the Watershed Assistance Grant Program to meet the needs of local governments and communities preparing to undertake a comprehensive restoration effort.
-Up to $35,000 per project is available on a rolling basis.
+In partnership with the Chesapeake Bay Trust, the state offers planning and design grants and technical assistance through the Watershed Assistance Grant Program to meet the needs of local governments and communities preparing to undertake a comprehensive restoration effort.

 580 Taylor Ave, Annapolis MD 21401